plgagne/Game-Boy-Essentials/_articles/Pokémon - Red - Blue.md

 As a final aside, the situation has changed considerably in recent times; I vividly remember being astonished in 2006 that the show *Lost* was broadcast in French on Radio-Canada only six weeks after the original version had aired on ABC in the US.
 Nowadays, the lead time for dubbed versions has reduced even further.
 The greatest example is *Game of Thrones*, which was available in 170 countries on the same day during its last few seasons.
 On the other hand, most broadcast (ie. non-streaming) media still has some lead time before the release of its dub in Québec and other international markets.
 Depending on the property, the French dub might be used, without a proper local Québec dub.

 So why am I telling you all this?
-[Because the *Pokémon* anime arrived in Québec only in the fall of 1999, one year after the game's release in 1998.](https://groups.google.com/g/fr.rec.anime/c/c2DdoMma9Z0).
+[Because the *Pokémon* anime arrived in Québec only in the fall of 1999, one year after the game’s release in 1998.](https://groups.google.com/g/fr.rec.anime/c/c2DdoMma9Z0).
 I missed the media onslaught because there was no media onslaught.
 North America is not like Europe, where companies will coordinate multiple localization when releasing there.
 North America back then meant a strictly English release, with local Québec broadcasters left to fend for themselves.
 In the case of Pokémon, the translators waited a year to use the scripts from France, but dubbed the anime with Québec voice artists, using the English Pokémon name but the localized town and location names used in France.
 I think this is in large part because the game was only available in English in Québec; we were already familiar with names like Jynx, so French names like Lippoutou were deemed innapropriate.

 This made Québec the only region in the world to use the English Pokémon name in another language.
 Nowadays Québec has lost its local dub; the dub from France is unfortunately used, meaning that Québec is also the only region in the world where the names of the creatures suddenly changed!
 Lippoutou is now *de rigueur*.

-# Are There More Than 150 Pokémon?
+## Are There More Than 150 Pokémon?

 Of course there have been more than 150 Pokémon for a long time, but were there more than the 150 Pokémon upon the initial release?
 And maybe more importantly, why does it even matter?
 It matters because there was indeed a hidden Pokémon, only accessible through special events or outright cheating.
 This created an aura of mystery around the game.
 Since the original Pokémon is also riddled with bugs, causing all sorts of glitches to occur, players started seeing all sort of weird things they falsely prescribed to intended secret monsters.